department-of-veterans-affairs/vets-website/content/pages/housing-assistance/index.md

 <div class="va-introtext">

-If you’re a Veteran, Servicemember, or surviving spouse, we may be able to help you buy a home.
-We may also provide services to help you build, repair, keep, or make changes to your current home.
+If you’re a Veteran, Servicemember, or surviving spouse, we may be able to help you buy a home or refinance a loan.
+We may also provide services to help you build, repair, or keep your current home.

 </div>